sloth30799/Wanderer/README.md

 # Optimizations

 More features to come!!!
-Have to do better data caching with react query.
+Have only one feature, planning the trip for now.

 # Lessons Learned: